Core Wounds

 5 min read

-When a child’s thoughts, feelings, or experiences are consistently dismissed or belittled, they develop a deep emotional wound known as the childhood wound of invalidation.
-This kind of emotional injury can create lasting self-doubt, making it difficult to trust one’s own emotions and judgments in adulthood.
-In this article, we’ll explore the lasting impact of invalidation, how it shapes both personal and professional relationships, and provide strategies to heal and reclaim your sense of self-worth.
+When a child’s thoughts, feelings, or experiences are repeatedly dismissed or belittled, it can lead to a deep emotional wound known as the childhood wound of invalidation.
+This kind of emotional injury often plants the seeds of self-doubt, making it difficult to trust one’s own emotions, perceptions, and decisions later in life.
+In this article, we’ll explore the lasting impact of invalidation, how it influences both personal and professional relationships, and offer strategies to begin healing and reclaiming your sense of self-worth.

 This article is for informational purposes only and is not a substitute for professional therapy.
 If you find yourself struggling with the issues discussed here or feel overwhelmed by self-healing, we strongly recommend seeking help from a qualified mental health professional.